Media You Need to Consume If Your Inner Child Needs a Day Out to Play

 Corruption has taken over the world and Kena has to clear it in order to save the village.
 She collects little creatures called Rotlings along the way to help her in her journey to help destroy this dredge to nature.
 She travels this expansive, vibrant world full of puzzles, trials, and enemies and has to defeat them all in order to survive and purify the land.
 The sequel, Kena: Scars of Scomora, is coming out soon, so it is a perfect time to pick this one up!

-1. Every Heart a Doorway (novella series)
+Every Heart a Doorway (Novella Series)

 an open door in the middle of the forest